|Court:||United States District Court for the Northern District of California|

 On September 25, 2020, a class action lawsuit was filed in the U.S. District Court for the Northern District of California alleging violations of the federal securities laws against BioMarin Pharmaceutical Inc. (“BioMarin” or the “Company”) and certain of the Company’s senior executives (collectively, “Defendants”).
 The lawsuit was brought on behalf of investors in BioMarin that purchased BioMarin stock between February 28, 2020 and August 18, 2020, inclusive (the “Class Period”).

-Throughout the Class Period, Defendants made materially false and misleading statements regarding the durability and efficacy data for BioMarin’s gene therapy treatment for hemophilia A, Valrox (valoctocogene roxaparvovec), and the likelihood that the Company’s December 23, 2019 Biologics License Application (BLA) would be approved by the FDA by August 21, 2020 on the basis of preliminary Phase 3 trial data.
-Despite the FDA’s concerns that the initial Phase 3 trial data submitted to the FDA showed potential issues with the long-term effectiveness of the drug due to a decline in Factor VIII levels in patients over time.
+Throughout the Class Period, Defendants made materially false and misleading statements regarding the likelihood that the Company’s December 23, 2019 Biologics License Application (BLA) would be approved by the FDA by August 21, 2020 on the basis of preliminary Phase 3 trial data.
+Despite the FDA’s concerns that the initial Phase 3 trial data showed potential issues with the long-term effectiveness of the drug due to a decline in Factor VIII levels in patients over time.
 According to Defendants’ own subsequent admissions, Defendants had no dialogue whatsoever with the FDA from mid-April 2020 to June 2020, at which point Defendants learned that a facility inspection—required for FDA approval—would not occur prior to August 21, 2020.
-Despite this knowledge, BioMarin assured investors that it was “pretty impressive data” that showed “phenomenal hemostatic efficacy,” and that investors should not be concerned that it would negatively impact the FDA approval process, which was “going quite well,” that the FDA had been “quite collaborative” and in a “mesh” with Defendants, and that the drug would “launch in the second half of” 2020.
+Despite this knowledge, BioMarin assured investors that the FDA approval process was “going quite well,” that the FDA had been “quite collaborative” and in a “mesh” with Defendants, and that the drug would “launch in the second half of” 2020.